 After a resident has been temporarily relocated for one year, the PHA must provide a notice of relocation eligibility in accordance with URA requirements ("Notice of Relocation Eligibility").
 This notice is not required if the resident has already accepted permanent relocation assistance.
-The Notice of Relocation Eligibility must conform to URA requirements as set forth in 49 CFR Part 24, to HUD Handbook 1378 and to the following requirements: \square The PHA must provide updated information as to when it is anticipated that the resident will be able to return to the completed project. \Box The resident may choose to remain temporarily relocated based upon such updated information of may choose to accept permanent URA relocation assistance in lieu of exercising the right to return.
+The Notice of Relocation Eligibility must conform to URA requirements as set forth in 49 CFR Part 24, to HUD Handbook 1378 and to the following requirements:

-☐ If the resident chooses to accept permanent URA relocation assistance and such assistance requires that the resident move, the URA requires such resident to receive 90 days advance written notice of the earliest date they will be required to move (i.e., 90-Day Notice, 49 CFR 24.203(c)).
+to 1100 Handbook 1370 and to the following requirements. \Box The PHA must provide updated information as to when it is anticipated that the resident will be able to return to the completed project. $\hfill \Box$ The resident may choose to remain temporarily relocated based upon such updated information or may choose to accept permanent URA relocation assistance in lieu of exercising the right to return. ☐ If the resident chooses to accept permanent URA relocation assistance and such assistance requires that the resident move, the URA requires such resident to receive 90 days advance written notice of the earliest date they will be required to move (i.e., 90-Day Notice, 49 CFR 24.203(c)).
 The PHA should be mindful that the 90-day time period may only begin once the PHA has made available at least one "comparable replacement dwellings" as set forth in 49 CFR 24.204(a).